Selena Gomez Is Making More Than $30 Million for Her Puma Collab

 Guy Aroch

-As for how much Gomez is making for the collab, a source says Gomez is making over $30 million for the deal, which is expected to last around two years.
+After the Puma collab was announced on Monday, a source says Selena is making over $30 million for the deal, which is expected to last around two years.

 This news comes one month after Gomez's boyfriend The Weeknd designed sneakers for Puma.
 As for the couple's relationship, the insider tells us that despite reports, they're "not living together."